Lon Keller and the Art of Football

 Spencer's model was tremendously successful, earning a reported ninety-five percent of the college football and basketball program markets.
 Top artists like Lon Keller gained nationwide attention, which increased in 1940 when Coca-Cola signed a deal to sponsor Spencer covers for high school football games across the country.

 Besides basketball, Keller's work covered boxing, horse racing, the Olympics, and baseball.
 His work graced fourteen World Series programs, and his baseball design work remains with us today.
 Larry McPhail, the Yankees owner then, had Keller design a team logo for the Yankees' 1946 spring training programs.
 After going through several iterations that year, the logo settled on the version the Bronx Bombers use today.
-An adaptation of the baseball Yankees logo saw use by the New York football Yankees, an All-American Football Conference team owned by McPhail, from 1946 to 1948 before the league went belly up with three franchises then joining the rival NFL.
+An adaptation of the baseball Yankees logo saw use by the New York football Yankees, an All-American Football Conference team owned by McPhail, from 1946 to 1948 before the league went belly up with three franchises and then joined the rival NFL.

 Fifteen years later, Keller created a logo for the New York Mets, which also remains in use today.